Buenos Aires: Paris of the South

 The last place a tourist should ever consider is an American chain restaurant.
-Of course there are plenty of other cosmopolitan cuisines too.
-From sushi to pizza to gnocci, flavors from all over the world are as common in this country as their own.
+Of course, there are plenty of other cosmopolitan cuisines too.
+From sushi to pizza to gnocchi, flavors from all over the world are as common in this country as their own.
 But the crowning glory is no doubt a juicy steak at the parrilla (grill restaurant) called Cabaña Las Lilas.
-It's a little pricey for Argentine fare but well worth it.
+It's a little pricey for the Argentine fare but well worth it.

 Before bedtime, a generous portion of truffles and cherry cordials are hand-delivered on a silver platter.
 I gained 3 pounds on that alone.
 It's also worth noting that the Sofitel ranks #3 in a popularity index of 168 hotels in Buenos Aires on tripadvisor.com.

 In the morning, another nice touch is the Buenos Aires Herald newspaper, the oldest English-language daily in Latin America, dropped at your door.
 The two connecting restaurants, Café Arroyo and Le Sud, offer simple, elegant cooking by the country's top Parisian chefs with the friendly wait staff I've ever had.